 If, on the other hand, your empirical goal is to compare a large set of algorithms, then the answer is simply that you need to do more runs.
-It can be useful to investigate if policy gradient methods have advantages over an alternative class like model-based Q-learning algorithms.
+It can be useful to investigate if policy gradient algorithms have advantages over an alternative class like model-based Q-learning algorithms.
 When answering such a broad question, naturally it requires more compute.
 This further highlights why it is useful to separate these concerns.
 It is worthwhile to have empirical studies and benchmark papers that attempt to run these more comprehensive experiments.
 This is a mountain of work!
-It is infeasible to also include such work within a paper focused on a new algorithm.\footnote{It behooves us to recognize that this is precisely what Reviewer 2 often asks for: benchmarking.
-The only answer, for scientific rigor, is to resist the siren call.}
+It is perhaps infeasible and not entirely helpful to also include such work within a paper focused on a new algorithm.
+Simply put, ever paper need not include a set of leaderboard-style results.

 Another common approach is to isolate the precise modification made in the proposed algorithm.
 Perhaps the proposed algorithm introduces a new sampling strategy from replay buffers.
 Instead of comparing against a suite of different learning rules, we can instead make a small number of pairwise comparison between similar algorithms.
 For instance, we can endow DQN and A3C with our proposed replay buffer and perform two pairwise comparisons against the original DQN and A3C respectively.
 We do not care if DQN with the novel replay buffer outperforms A3C with the old replay buffer, as many design variables change between these populations.
 By eliminating several such pairwise comparisons, we can significantly decrease the probability of false negatives and number of samples to detect differences.